morganross/FilePromptForge/README.md

 environment variables
 dictionaries
 arguements
+files

 arguements are for people to use otherwise it uses defaults or files

 dont use defaults just for testing. may not need deaults everywhere

-it uses dics to send info to other scripts
+it uses dics to send info to other scripts?? no, use variables and files??

 we will use all 3?